pvaswindas/fastapi-crud/README.md

 | PUT    | `/items/{id}`   | Update an item     |
 | DELETE | `/items/{id}`   | Delete an item     |

+## 🎯 Learning Purpose
+This is a **simple CRUD API** built to understand and practice **FastAPI, SQLAlchemy, and PostgreSQL**.
+It is not intended for production use but serves as a foundation for learning backend development with FastAPI.

 🚀 **Happy coding!**